 In the Revelation Book also, we find there are different levels of dedication and reward, different levels of overcoming.
 For example, Christ seems to make a distinction between “overcomers” who will escape the Second Death and have their names in the Book of Life and those who not only “overcome” but “keep My works until the end.”
 To them Jesus said He would give “power over the nations”.
 (Revelation 2:26)

-Then comes the statement – “he who has an ear, let him hear what the Spirit says to the churches” – which is followed by the basic guarantee, the minimum that believers (overcomers) can expect.
-It is a negatively worded statement which, nevertheless, promotes the great reassurance for believers that “he who overcomes shall not [by no means] be hurt by the second death.”
-(Revelation 2:10-11)
+Then comes the statement – “he who has an ear, let him hear what the Spirit says to the churches” – which is followed by the basic guarantee that believers (overcomers) can expect.
+It is a double-negative statement, meaning a strongly worded assurance that “he who overcomes shall not [by no means] be hurt by the second death.”
+(Revelation 2:11)

 The idea here seems to be, it is one thing to “overcome” and escape the “second death”; coming to Christ is in itself a measure of great courage and submission to God.
 But greater yet is it to “be faithful unto death.”
 That is, to keep going for God till the end of one’s life – either by natural death or, in some cases, by martyrdom.
 The reward for such faithfulness goes well beyond the reward of escaping the “second death”, but includes a “crown of life”.

 In Philippians 3:9-11, the apostle Paul declared that he sought, not for his “own righteousness”, but for “the righteousness which is from God by faith.”
 Why?
 So that “if, by any means, I may attain to the resurrection from the dead.”
 And how to attain that?
 He would seek to “know Him and the power of His resurrection, and the fellowship of His sufferings, being conformable unto His death.”
 The requirements are different for every person, and for Paul, no doubt, much was required of him.